Kabanosk/Kabanosk/README.md

 ### 👨🏻‍💻 About me
 🎓 Hi, I’m @Kabanosk, Computer Science Student at University of Wrocław <br/>
-👨‍💻 Junior Machine Learning Engineer at GlobalLogic <br/>
+👨‍💻 Machine Learning Engineer at GlobalLogic <br/>
 🤖 I’m interested in any topic related to Machine Learning and Deep Learning <br/>
 🌱 Currently learning about Speech Enhancement and LLM finetuning